wjzhengsh/blockchain/howto/ibp-console.md

 **Total control of your deployments**
 - **Deploy only the components you need**.
 Connect a peer to multiple channels and networks, or host an ordering service that business partners can connect to.
 - **Maintain complete control of your identities**.
 Store and manage the keys that are used to administer your nodes without storing your private keys on the {{site.data.keyword.cloud_notm}}.
-- **Centralized operation** The {{site.data.keyword.blockchainfull_notm}} Platform console allows you to deploy and manage all of your organizations and nodes in **one central location** without having to rely on {{site.data.keyword.IBM_notm}} or other vendors to manage your orderers or Certificate Authority.
+- **Centralized operation** The {{site.data.keyword.blockchainfull_notm}} Platform console allows you to deploy and manage all of your organizations and nodes in **one central console** without having to rely on {{site.data.keyword.IBM_notm}} or other vendors to manage your orderers or Certificate Authority.
 You can also add or remove members from a blockchain consortium, create and join channels, and install and instantiate smart contracts from your console.
 - **Host or join a network** Deploy peers hosted in your cluster to multiple channels on multiple clouds, or invite other organizations to join your consortium or channels while the organizations manage their nodes independently across infrastructures.
 - **Manage access** of the users who can administer or monitor your nodes.
 - **Direct access to the logs** of your nodes from the {{site.data.keyword.IBM_notm}} Kubernetes service.
 Use the {{site.data.keyword.cloud_notm}} Log Analysis service or a third party service to extract and analyze your logs.